Tennis-No escape from spotlight for Osaka at Tokyo Games

-KUALA LUMPUR, July 2 (Reuters) - As one of Japan's best gold medal prospects, Naomi Osaka can expect the spotlight to shine brightly on her for the duration of her stay at the Tokyo Olympics.
+KUALA LUMPUR (Reuters) - As one of Japan’s best gold medal prospects, Naomi Osaka can expect the spotlight to shine brightly on her for the duration of her stay at the Tokyo Olympics.

 There is, however, one big problem with that scenario.
 The soft spoken and self-confessed introvert does not particularly like being in the spotlight - hence how she copes with the intense pressure and all the fanfare that will no doubt surround her while she competes at a home Olympics remains to be seen.